-These terms together with the Service Descriptions (as defined below) (together, the “Agreement”), made between you (“you”) and the CSL Affiliate (“CSL”), govern your purchase and use of Equipment and Services from CSL.
+These terms together with the Service Descriptions (as defined below) (together, the “Agreement”), made between you (“you”) and CSL (Dualcom) Limited (“CSL”), govern your purchase and use of Equipment and Services from CSL.
 In the event of a conflict between these agreements the following priority will apply: (1) the Order Confirmation (2) these General Terms and Conditions (3) the Service Descriptions.

 2 DEFINITIONS AND INTERPRETATION

-“Affiliate” of an entity means a another legal entity that is controlled by, controls, or is under common control with the first entity.
-“Control” means more than 50% of the voting power or ownership interests.
+“Affiliate” means a legal entity that is controlled by, controls, or is under common control with CSL or you respectively.
+Control means more than 50% of the voting power or ownership interests.